DimOriCoding/Binary-Search-Tree-/README.md

 # Binary-Search-Tree
-Implementation of a Binary Search Tree in C
+This project is done Implementation of a Binary Search Tree in C